DigitalSkynet/ToPdfConverter/README.md

 ### Adding to the righ click menu

-Open regedit and go to HKEY_LOCAL_MACHINE\SOFTWARE\Classes\*\shell\ and create new Key, name it "Convert To Pdf" then create another Key "commmand" for "Convert To Pdf"
+Open regedit and go to HKEY_LOCAL_MACHINE\SOFTWARE\Classes\*\shell\ and create new Key, name it "Convert To Pdf" then create another Key "command" for "Convert To Pdf"

 In "command" key update default value and set the path to "<Full path to git folder>/build/ImagesToPdf.exe %1"